nickzana/blog/content/blog/2022-02-23-irc-soju-senpai/index.md

 usage instructions for `senpai`, or view [the man page](https://git.sr.ht/~taiite/senpai/tree/master/item/doc/senpai.1.scd).
 Below is an example of adding `irc.libera.chat` as a network.
-I switch to the automatically-created `BUFFER 1`, which is an IRC chat with the `chat.src.ht` `BouncerServ` interface, which allows you to configure your bouncer.
+I switch to the automatically-created `BUFFER 1`, which is an IRC chat with the `chat.sr.ht` `BouncerServ` interface, which allows you to configure your bouncer.
 This is essentially an interface to configure your `soju` user.
 Details can, of course, be found by looking at the `soju` [man